Thierry Gale

-Thierry Gale (born May 1, 2002) is a Barbadian footballer who plays as a forward for Georgian club FC Dila Gori and the Barbados national team.
+Thierry Mikael Gale (born 1 May 2002) is a Barbadian professional footballer who plays as a forward for EFL League One club Bolton Wanderers and the Barbados national team.

 Early career

-Gale played football at St Leonard’s Boys School in the Barbados Secondary Schools Football League (BSSFL).
-He led them to a national title in 2014 at the under-14 level.
-In 2016, he led the under-16 squad to a double (League and Knockout Cup).
-He finished as the league's top scorer.
+Gale played football at St Leonard's Boys School in the Barbados Secondary Schools Football League (BSSFL), leading them to a national title in 2014 at the under-14 level.
+In 2016, he led the under-16 squad to a double (League and Knockout Cup), finishing as the league's top scorer.

-He repeated the feat in 2017, scoring three goals (including the game-winner in the final) in the U-16 Knockout Cup, and leading the league with nine goals.
+Gale repeated the feat in 2017, scoring three goals (including the game-winner in the final) in the U-16 Knockout Cup, and leading the league with nine goals.
 That same year, he scored a brace on the final matchday of the U19 League to secure the league title.
 Two weeks later, he helped St Leonard's secure the double by scoring once in the U19 Knockout Cup final.
 For his performances, he was named BSSFL Player of the Week.

 At the club level, Gale played with the prestigious school, Pro Shottas United.
 He was named their Player of the Year in 2014.
 In 2017, he led the under-15 squad to a first-place finish at the Guardian Group Youth Football Competition, capturing MVP honors as well.

-Professional career
+Club career

 In August 2018, Gale trialled with Hungarian club Budapest Honvéd, along with national team captain Rashad Jules.
 In an interview with LoopTT, Jules called him "one of Barbados’ finest."
 Gale officially signed with Budapest Honvéd in October and joined their youth team.

-In 2020 he signed his first professional contract, agreeing to a three-year deal with the 14-time champions.
+In 2020, he signed his first professional contract, agreeing to a three-year deal with the 14-time champions.
 Soon thereafter, he made his professional debut on 21 August, coming on for Barna Kesztyűs during a 3–1 league defeat to MTK.

-In July 2022 Gale moved to FC Dila Gori of Georgia’s Erovnuli Liga.
+In July 2022, Gale moved to FC Dila Gori of Georgia’s Erovnuli Liga.
+On 29 August 2023, Gale signed for Austrian Bundesliga club Rapid Wien on a four-year contract.

+On 5 February 2025, Gale joined Polish top-flight club Piast Gliwice on loan until the end of 2025, with an option to terminate the loan midway through or make the move permanent.
+In June 2025, Rapid terminated his loan early.

+In July 2025 Gale signed for Bolton Wanderers.
+It was reported Bolton paid £600,000, the highest fee ever paid for a Barbados footballer.
+Gale joined the club for training camp in Spain before returning to England, where he made his team debut in a preseason friendly against Barrow on 15 July.